Questions and Answers: 2009 Update to the Tuberculosis Screening Required for Adjustment of Status

 Q: I am pregnant (or possibly pregnant) and I have a positive initial screening result.
 Do I still need a chest x-ray or will USCIS accept Form I-693 without an x-ray?

-A. USCIS will not accept a Form I-693 if not completed in accordance with the Technical Instructions for the Examination of Aliens in the United States (Technical Instructions), including the TB Component of the Technical Instructions for the Examination of Aliens in the United States (May 2008), and its update.
+A. USCIS will not accept a Form I-693 not completed in accordance with the Technical Instructions for the Examination of Aliens in the United States (Technical Instructions), including the TB Component of the Technical Instructions for the Examination of Aliens in the United States (May 2008), and its update.

 Q. What happens, if the civil surgeon determines that I have an abnormal chest x-ray suggestive of TB?

 A. If the chest x-ray suggests TB disease, the civil surgeon will tell you in detail what steps you have to take.
 According to CDC's directive, the civil surgeon is required to refer you to the local health department's TB control program for further evaluation.
-If it is determined that you have active TB (Class A TB) the civil surgeon cannot complete your Form I-693 until you received and completed treatment for TB (usually about 6 months).
+If it is determined that you have active TB (Class A TB) the civil surgeon cannot complete your Form I-693 until you received and completed treatment for TB (usually about six months).
 That is, he cannot sign Form I-693 and cannot give you the completed Form I-693 in a sealed envelope until you no longer have Class A TB and until any follow up assessment has been completed.

 Q. I have an abnormal chest x-ray, and the referral to the local health department determines that I don't have Class A TB but a Class B TB condition.
 Am I cleared for immigration purposes and can the civil surgeon immediately sign Form I-693 and give it to me in a sealed envelope?